 A farmer, producer, or agribusiness may get a loan for costs of raising crops and commodities, such as seed, fertilizer, and chemicals.
+An applicant must be the principal operator of a farm, get at least half of gross income from farming, and have a debt-to-asset ratio of between 40% and 70%.
 An applicant must give the lender a first lien on the proposed crop or commodity to be raised, and an assignment of Federal Crop Insurance payments sufficient to secure the loan.
 Such a loan cannot exceed \$250,000.